syncfusion-content/xamarin-docs/Xamarin/Pull-To-Refresh/MVVM.md

 ---
 layout: post
 title: Working with Xamarin.Forms SfPullToRefresh in MVVM | SfPullToRefresh | Xamarin | Syncfusion
-description: This topic describes about how to use Syncfusion Xamarin.Forms PullToRefresh in MVVM using commands.
+description: Describes about how to use Syncfusion Xamarin.Forms PullToRefresh in MVVM using commands and how to refresh from view model.
 platform: Xamarin.Forms
 control: SfPullToRefresh
 documentation: ug